subdavis/selfhosted/docs/lan-only-routes.md

 With the IPWhitelist middleware, we're going to restrict access to your LAN subnet.
 You can run traefik exactly the same as in [the wildcard SSL tutorial](wildcard-certs.md).

+> **Note:** the only difference is that you don't actually have to open any ports on your router.

 ### The Portainer Part

 This part will also be almost the same as the wildcard tutorial, with the addition of 1 middleware.
 Refer to [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) if you don't know how to represent your subnet as a CIDR block.